- Due to faster and smaller semiconductor devices and higher levels of integration, a higher precision in the production process is necessary.

 - convenience to work with several fluids without changing the instrument

-- no (re)calibration is needed during operation
+- no (re)calibration during operation

 - the sensor will be calibrated in the factory and will be ready for use upon arrival